top of page

 The midday schedule for each grade includes time for lunch and physical activity.

 • Lunch takes place in the beautiful Dining Commons.
 Students may choose to eat school lunch or bring a meal from home.
-Students paying for lunch can do so on a daily basis or their parents can prepay through an EZSchoolPay account online.
+Free lunch is available to all King students.
+Please check the lunch calendar to see what options are available.
 School lunch is prepared daily for the entire district in the Dining Commons kitchen.

 • The activity period is an opportunity to play on the yard.
 Equipment and balls are available and the area is supervised by several safety officers and noon supervisors.
 Students may elect to use the library or the game room during activity time.
 Student Council meetings and many clubs also take place during this period.
 The mini-park is also open during this time .